oracle/terraform-provider-oci/website/docs/r/log_analytics_namespace_lookups_append_data_management.html.markdown

 The following arguments are supported:

-* `append_lookup_file_body` - (Required) The file to append.
+* `append_lookup_file` - (Required) Path to the file containing data for the lookup append.
 * `char_encoding` - (Optional) The character encoding of the uploaded file.
 * `expect` - (Optional) A value of `100-continue` requests preliminary verification of the request method, path, and headers before the request body is sent.
 If no error results from such verification, the server will send a 100 (Continue) interim response to indicate readiness for the request body.
 The only allowed value for this parameter is "100-Continue" (case-insensitive).
 * `is_force` - (Optional) is force
 * `lookup_name` - (Required) The name of the lookup to operate on.
 * `namespace` - (Required) The Logging Analytics namespace used for the request.

 ** IMPORTANT **